 The SoHG Championship Series (CS) point system was developed to help determine an overall winner, or winners, at season’s end.
 It is a performance-based system.

-- Points will be awarded on a descending scale from 1st place to 30th place; from 400 points to 20 points.
+Points will be awarded on a descending scale from 1st to 34th place; from 400 points to 4 points.

 In the box at right:

 Event Finish is where a competitor places for any given event, 1-34.

 Point Award is the point total awarded to that finish.

 Percentage of 400 is the percentage of 400 possible total points awarded to that finish placement.